Off-Nominal/starship-site-tracking/README.md

 # Version History for SpaceX's Starship Website

-For tracking changes to Starship's site and notifying Discord.
+For tracking changes to SpaceX Starship's site and notifying Discord.